-Or plan your own hike.
-With more than 17,000 miles of trails in national parks and another 15,600 miles of national recreation trails, you're options are almost limitless.
+Or plan your own experience.
+With more than 17,000 miles of national park trails and 15,600 miles of national recreation trails, your options are virtually limitless.
 These trails are in every state, so chances are good that you'll find one nearby.
 In fact, there are more miles of trails in the national trails system than miles of road in the interstate highway system!

-There are 401 national parks across the country.
+There are more than 400 national parks across the country.
 Visit a national park near you!